BodyCopy/lori-website/site/content/_index.md

     of colonialism and mindless abuse of natural resources and human lives.
 We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+blurb:
+  heading: Why Kaldi?
+  text: >-
+    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 ---